Strippit FC1000/3 Machine

 N001 G69 Home X, Y, and T Axis

 And It Costs You Nothing!
-Add the F2 to All Your Programs!!!
+Add F2 to Al l Part Programs!
+Some shops use F15 to go Even Slower.

 5 --- Service the Servo-Motors.
 Bad Motors can Blow Servo-Modules & Servo-Boards!

-Take the Brush-Covers off and Blow-Out the Dust.
+Take Brush-Covers off and Blow-Out the Dust regularity.

 If you Lose a Spring or Screw, it will get Pulled-Into Motor, and it will have to be

-Air-Blowers can Fail, Filters can get Clogged, Air-Hoses can Rot-Out.
+Air-Blowers can Fail, Filters get Clogged, Air-Hoses can Rot-Out.
 Repair as necessary.

 good Tach-Brushes, Tach-Springs that are not Bent-Up, will read about 65 to 80 Ohms.

-If much over a 100 Ohms, something is Wrong.
-Have it Fixed.
+If much over 100 Ohms, something is Wrong.
+Have it Fixed!

-And Motor Should Be Replaced Before It Blows-Up The Servo-Drive!!!
+Motor Needs to Be Replaced or Re-Wound & Re-Built Before It Blows-Up Servo-Drive!

-Your Operator Jammed a Punch-Down, or a Slug Popped-up, or a Sheet Jammed Up.
+Your Operator Jammed a Punch-Down, or Slug Popped-up, or Sheet Jammed Up.

-The Motor Windings then get so Hot that the Insulation Breaks-Down, then Electricity Shorts
+Motor Windings then get so Hot that Insulation Melts & Breaks-Down, then Electricity Shorts

 from Winding to Winding, Pulling Too Much Current, and will Trip a Servo Over-Current Fault,